 Obtaining information towards Roll no., mark sheet, degree certificate and photocopies of all the educational records of the individual is exempted under section 8(1)(j) on the RTI Act thus it cannot be disclosed through RTI.
 University has a fiduciary relationship with the students, so it is the primary duty of the university to keep all educational records of its students in private and not disclose information regarding such records to the third person under RTI Act.

-In Mr. Neeraj Kumar vs. JNU (Appeal No. CIC/SG/A/2008/00248/) it is held by the Chief Information Commissioner that degree, educational records, and caste certificate shall not be disclosed under RTI but when that person holds a public office, getting a salary from the public exchequer and discharging public functions in a public institution, therefore whatever documents he/she has submitted in pursuance of his/her appointment to public office in a public institution falls in public domain and all such document submitted by him shall be disclosed under RTI.
+In Mr Neeraj Kumar vs. JNU (Appeal No. CIC/SG/A/2008/00248/) it is held by the Chief Information Commissioner that degree, educational records, and caste certificate shall not be disclosed under RTI but when that person holds a public office, getting a salary from the public exchequer and discharging public functions in a public institution, therefore whatever documents he/she has submitted in pursuance of his/her appointment to public office in a public institution falls in the public domain and all such document submitted by him shall be disclosed under RTI.
 An exemption granted under section 8(1)(j) will not be applicable.

 Service Book & ACRs of Government employees:-